Subham0007/AngularSPA/README.md

 7. i used app.config for the purpose of routing to different pages.
 8. then i used app.controller for the validation and storage of inputs from VALIDATION-FORM.html .

+fix:-
+1. modified the ng-model of radio button, as it was disabling the submit button.